AvocadoCorp/avocado-python-utils/README.md

 MD5 hashes, along with a JSON index file to use as a map between the original filename and the resulting versioned filename.

+Using this script, you can:

+1. Serve versioned resource URLs and cache them infinitely.

+2. Offload static resources to a static resources server (or S3 bucket) by rewriting references on your web frontend to read paths from the JSON index.

+This script was heavily inspired by VFL, the mechanism YouTube employs to serve its static resources, which is available on <a href="http://code.google.com/p/msolo/source/browse/trunk/vfl/">Google Code</a>.

+### Example output

-When the script is run, you'll end up with an output directory containing renamed files, along a JSON blob.
+When the script is run, you'll end up with an output directory containing renamed files, along with a JSON blob.

-### Static directories, before and after
+#### Static directories, input and output

 <img src="https://github.com/AvocadoCorp/avocado-python-utils/raw/master/docs/build_static.png" alt="Versioned tree">

-### JSON index to map from before to after
+#### JSON index from raw to versioned name

     {
       "css-out/base_public.css": "//avocado-static.s3.amazonaws.com/css-out/base_public-vfce4345d.css",